St Mary Redcliffe Primary School is a community where everyone is:

 - Assistance for pupils at risk of exclusion will be sought from the behaviour support team.

-- Mentoring may be provided by older pupils, teaching and non-teaching staff and volunteers (only those appropriately trained will be involved in this process)
+- Mentoring may be provided by older pupils, teaching and non-teaching staff.

 - Disapplication of the National Curriculum will be considered where a pupil would benefit from a more diverse curriculum.